 The wrong glass can squelch your energy savings.
-You will want the lowest U-factor that supports the appropriate solar heat gain coefficient for your climate zone (see below).
+You will want the best U-factor that supports the appropriate solar heat gain coefficient for your climate zone (see below).

 Too much of LOW-E coating can actually choke your energy savings.

 Not all glass energy star values are derived the same way.
-Some window companies have to add an excessive amount of this coating in order for their windows to meet energy star ratings.
+Some window companies have to add an excessive amount of this coating in order for their windows to meet R-Values.
 This can destroy your winter time solar gain, which can actually cost you more money than you save in the summer.
 (Not good for home owners in heating climates).

 MR Planners solves this problem by leading you to the best energy factor that supports the appropriate solar heat gain for your climate zone.

 This technology is designed to give you maximum benefit year round.